This is the first of a multi-part series on metaphor

 There’s also something special to note with respect to this idea of equivalence and transfer.
 Property transfers only go in one direction.
 For example:

 The former defines two things as equivalent.
-The latter transfers properties one way from an inanimate object to a person.
+The latter transfers properties from an inanimate object to a person.

 Metaphor is much more than a creative writing technique.
 It’s the bedrock of all human understanding.
 We’ll continue to dive deeper over a series of upcoming posts.